AlpacaTravel/graphql-docs/topics/itinerary/Adding Directions/README.md

 }
 ```

+## Origin and Destinations

+Directions can be created with numerous use cases and associations through the
+origin and destination contexts.

+This mechanism allows you to create itineraries offering multiple itinerary
+directions or itineraries that do not have associations to places/locations.

+Associations can be to `null`, a `Place` or an `ItineraryLocation`.
+These are
+managed through the fields of `originId`/`originPlace` or `destinationId`/
+`destinationPlace`.

+The following behaviours happen based on your input:

+- If you omit `originId`/`originPlace` and/or `destinationId`/`destinationPlace`
+  properties, it will automatically create an association to the parent where
+  the parent is an Itinerary Location, or will return null.

 ## Showing directions to and from a location

 When querying an itinerary location, you can query the corresponding directions
 for a given location.

+This will identify the locations based on the `originId` and `destinationId`,
+or where not specified will query based on where the itinerary directions is
+located.

 ```graphql
 # Query an itinerary location and load the associated inbound or outbound